Weichwarenprojekt/license-reporter/README.md

 # Configuration

-Configure your project with a license-reporter.config.ts (or .js).
-By default the file
+By default, the tool will search for a license-reporter.config.ts (or .js) adjacent to the node_modules folder.
+If no configuration is found, default settings will be used.

 ```ts
 import { IReporterConfiguration, SearchMode } from "./src/configuration";